Why this matters

 Hawaii cottage food laws: what is the short version?

-Hawaii does not require state registration for the cottage food lane.
-There is no state revenue cap in the current data.
-Hawaii allows seller delivery for cottage food sellers in the current data.
+Hawaii does not require state registration for basic cottage food sales.
+The cited state sources do not list a revenue cap.
+Hawaii allows seller delivery for cottage food sellers.

-Do I need a cottage food license in Hawaii?
+Do I need a cottage food license or permit in Hawaii?

-Not for the cottage food lane in the current data.
+Not for the basic cottage food path, based on the state sources cited on this page.
 Hawaii may still have label, food-category, local zoning, or other business rules, so check the official source before you sell.

 What foods can I sell from home in Hawaii?

-Hawaii's cottage food lane is mainly for foods that do not need time or temperature control for safety.
+Hawaii's cottage food rules mainly cover foods that do not need time or temperature control for safety.
 Common no-go categories include tcs, meat, poultry, dairy, eggs.